Illinois Court Records

 What is an Arrest Warrant in Illinois?

-725 ILCS 5/107-1 of the Illinois Code of Criminal Procedure explains an arrest warrant as a written order from a court commanding a peace officer(any officer or member of a state, county, or city law enforcement office, Department of Defense, or the police force) or an individual specifically named (for example, the police officer who applied for the warrant) to arrest and take into custody the party named in the warrant.
-A peace officer or member of a law enforcement officer may exercise their authority to arrest a person when:
+Under the Illinois Code of Criminal Procedure, an arrest warrant is a written order from a court commanding a peace officer to arrest and take into custody the party named in the warrant (725 ILCS 5/107-1).
+Arrest warrants may be issued to any local or state law enforcement officer or an individual specifically named (for example, the police officer who applied for the warrant).
+A peace officer or member of law enforcement may exercise their authority to arrest a person when:

-- They have an active warrant for the arrest of such person;
+- They have an active warrant.

-- Be in writing;
+- Be in writing.

-- State the nature of their offense (felony, misdemeanor, failure to appear in court);
+- State the nature of their offense (felony, misdemeanor, failure to appear in court).

-- State the date and county of issuance;
+- State the date and county of issuance.

-- Be signed by the competent judge or in the title of the judge's office;
+- Be signed by the competent judge or in the title of the judge's office.

 Individuals who want to resolve their arrest warrants are advised to conduct a warrant look and be informed of the details contained in the warrant, contact a criminal defense attorney (if they can), or present themselves to the police or the court.